 - 1. In STAR+PLUS HCBS;

 - 2. Residing in a NF in the SA;

+- 3. Enrolled in a Medicaid waiver program;

-- 3. Who are pregnant;
+- 4. Who are pregnant;

-- 4. With end stage renal disease;
+- 5. With end stage renal disease;

-- 5. With high-cost catastrophic cases or high service utilization (such as a high volume of ER or hospital visits);
+- 6. With high-cost catastrophic cases or high service utilization (such as a high volume of ER or hospital visits);

-- 6. With co-occurring mental health and SUD diagnoses;
+- 7. With co-occurring mental health and SUD diagnoses;

-- 7. With a SPMI diagnosis;
+- 8. With a SPMI diagnosis;

-- 8. Who transitioned from STAR Kids or STAR Health and are in their first six months of STAR+PLUS enrollment; and
+- 9. Who transitioned from STAR Kids or STAR Health and are in their first six months of STAR+PLUS enrollment; and

-- 9. Other Members with complex medical needs.
+- 10. Other Members with complex medical needs.